jadounrahul/kartsnms/doc/Extensions/Plugin-System.md

 - menu.blade.php :: For a menu entry

-- page.blade.pho :: Here is a good place to add a own LibreNMS page without dependence with a device.
+- page.blade.pho :: Here is a good place to add a own KartsNMS page without dependence with a device.
 A good place to create your own lists with special requirements and behavior.

 - settings.blade.php :: If you need your own settings and variables, you can have a look in the ExamplePlugin.